 Checking and Savings Accounts

-- Checking accounts are for writing checks to pay bills.
+- Checking accounts are for writing checks or making online payments to pay bills.

 - Most banks offer online banking services, allowing you to pay bills and monitor your bank account online.